keptn-sandbox/keptn-in-a-box/README.md

 #installationModulesFull
 ```
-The same applies for Full.
+The same applies for full.

 ### Change your own Domain
 By default the Script will get the public ip and give it a magic domain with nip.io like ip=1.2.3.4 will become 1-2-3-4.nip.io.
 This way with an NGINX Ingress Keptn and all Istio and Kubernetes services are available with subdomains via the standard HTTP ports 443 and 80.

-This is a sample could be if I'm running my box in a VirtualMachine in my home network:
+This example could apply if I want to run a box in a VirtualMachine in my home network:
 ```bash
 DOMAIN=192.168.0.1.nip.io
 ```